Pregnancy is a beautiful time. You’re growing a human being inside of you. It’s miraculous!

 8. Try Alternative Therapies

 You can ask your doctor, midwife, or naturopath for some alternative therapies to safely ease anxiety during pregnancy.
-One such therapy some moms-to-be have seen success with f is Light Therapy.
+One such therapy some moms-to-be have seen success with is light therapy.
 Applying an artificial light, with individual bulbs, at certain times of the day can gently ease stress and lift the mood.

 Cheers to a healthy and happy pregnancy!